-- Mr. Bosway is entitled to receive in one lump sum payment an amount equal to the sum of: (i) any bonuses accrued for but not yet paid to the Mr. Bosway for the fiscal year of the Company ending immediately prior to when the change of control occurred; (ii) any regularly scheduled installment of Mr. Bosway's annual base salary which were due to be paid for the period ending when the change in control occurred; and (iii) Mr. Bosway's (a) accrued and unpaid vacation pay as of the date when the change of control occurred, (b) annual base salary, including any deferred cash compensation, during the calendar year preceding the year when the change of control occurred multiplied by two and one half, and (c) the highest annual bonus paid to Mr. Bosway during the three years immediately preceding the year in which the change in control occurrs. - Mr. Burns is entitled to receive in one lump sum payment an amount equal to the sum of: (i) any bonuses accrued for but not yet paid to the Mr. Burns for the fiscal year of the Company ending immediately prior to when the change of control occurred; (ii) any regularly scheduled installment of Mr. Burns' annual base salary which were due to be paid for the period ending when the change in control occurred; and (iii) Mr. Burn's (a) accrued and unpaid vacation pay as of the date when the change of control occurred, (b) annual base salary, including any deferred cash compensation, during the calendar year preceding the year when the change of control occurred multiplied by two, and (c) the highest annual bonus paid to Mr. Burns during the three years immediately preceding the year in which the change in control occurs. - Mr. Murphy is entitled to receive in one lump sum payment an amount equal to the sum of: (i) any bonuses accrued for but not yet paid to the Mr. Murphy for the fiscal year of the Company ending immediately prior to when the change of control occurred; (ii) any regularly scheduled installment of Mr. Murphy's annual base salary which were due to be paid for the period ending when the change in control occurred; and (iii) Mr. Murphy's (a) accrued and unpaid vacation pay as of the date when the change of control occurred, and (b) annual base salary, including any deferred cash compensation, during the calendar year preceding the year when the change of control occurred and the highest annual bonus paid to Mr. Murphy during the three years immediately preceding the year in which the change in control occurs, multiplied by two.
+- Mr. Bosway is entitled to receive in one lump sum payment an amount equal to the sum of: (i) any bonuses accrued for but not yet paid to the Mr. Bosway for the fiscal year of the Company ending immediately prior to when the change of control occurred; (ii) any regularly scheduled installment of Mr. Bosway's annual base salary which were due to be paid for the period ending when the change in control occurred; and (iii) Mr. Bosway's (a) accrued and unpaid vacation pay as of the date when the change of control occurred, (b) annual base salary, including any deferred cash compensation, during the calendar year preceding the year when the change of control occurred multiplied by two and one half, and (c) the highest annual bonus paid to Mr. Bosway during the three years immediately preceding the year in which the change in control occurs. - Mr. Burns is entitled to receive in one lump sum payment an amount equal to the sum of: (i) any bonuses accrued for but not yet paid to the Mr. Burns for the fiscal year of the Company ending immediately prior to when the change of control occurred; (ii) any regularly scheduled installment of Mr. Burns' annual base salary which were due to be paid for the period ending when the change in control occurred; and (iii) Mr. Burn's (a) accrued and unpaid vacation pay as of the date when the change of control occurred, (b) annual base salary, including any deferred cash compensation, during the calendar year preceding the year when the change of control occurred multiplied by two, and (c) the highest annual bonus paid to Mr. Burns during the three years immediately preceding the year in which the change in control occurs. - Mr. Murphy is entitled to receive in one lump sum payment an amount equal to the sum of: (i) any bonuses accrued for but not yet paid to the Mr. Murphy for the fiscal year of the Company ending immediately prior to when the change of control occurred; (ii) any regularly scheduled installment of Mr. Murphy's annual base salary which were due to be paid for the period ending when the change in control occurred; and (iii) Mr. Murphy's (a) accrued and unpaid vacation pay as of the date when the change of control occurred, and (b) annual base salary, including any deferred cash compensation, during the calendar year preceding the year when the change of control occurred and the highest annual bonus paid to Mr. Murphy during the three years immediately preceding the year in which the change in control occurred and the highest annual bonus paid to Mr. Murphy during the three years immediately preceding the year in which the change in control occurred occurs, multiplied by two.